Charestlab/nsddatapaper_rsa/README.md

 # nasdatapaper_rsa
 rsa analyses for the data paper

-this is a set of scripts that will process nsd fmri data and mask in a region of interest.
+this is a set of scripts that will process nsd fmri data, mask in a set of regions of interest along the ventral stream, compute representational dissimilarity matrices from all pairs condition activity patterns, and finally plot the TSNE two-dimensional solutions for those RDMs.

 first, you need to compute the category labels with